rbxts-libraries/rbxts-signal-plus/README.md

-# Signal
+# Signal Plus

-Signal is a fairly personalized, all-in-one, and lightweight implementation served for communication between scripts across the same environment (client -> client and server -> server).
+Signal (plus) is a fairly personalized, all-in-one, and lightweight implementation served for communication between scripts across the same environment (client -> client and server -> server).

 ## Installation